Prostate brachytherapy

 What you can expect

-What you can expect during prostate brachytherapy depends on the type of brachytherapy treatment you'll receive.
+What you can expect during prostate brachytherapy depends on the type of brachytherapy treatment you get.

-LDR prostate brachytherapy involves placing radioactive sources in the prostate permanently, rather than being placed temporarily, as is the case with HDR brachytherapy.
-LDR brachytherapy is also known as seed implants.
+LDR brachytherapy is permanent.
+It involves placing radioactive seeds in the prostate for life.
+LDR brachytherapy also is called seed implants.

-During this procedure, you may be placed under anesthesia so that you aren't aware during the procedure and won't feel pain.
+During this procedure, you have anesthesia to put you in a sleeplike state so that you won't feel pain.

-After prostate brachytherapy, you can expect some pain and swelling in the perineum.
-You may find relief by placing an ice pack over the area and taking pain medication prescribed by your doctor.
+After prostate brachytherapy, you can expect some pain and swelling of the skin between the scrotum and anus, called the perineum.
+You may find relief by placing an ice pack over the area and taking pain medicine your healthcare team prescribes.

 Results

-After prostate brachytherapy, you may undergo follow-up blood tests to measure the level of prostate-specific antigen (PSA) in your blood.
-These tests may give your doctor an idea of whether treatment has been successful.
+After prostate brachytherapy, you may have follow-up blood tests to measure the level of prostate-specific antigen (PSA) in your blood.
+Results of these tests can help show whether your treatment has worked.

-Ask your doctor when you can expect to know whether your prostate cancer is responding to treatment.
+Ask your healthcare team when you can expect to know the results of your prostate cancer treatment.

-A persistently rising PSA level after brachytherapy may indicate that the cancer has returned.
-Your doctor may recommend imaging tests and a prostate biopsy to look for signs of cancer.
+A PSA level that keeps going up after brachytherapy may mean that the cancer has come back.
+You may have imaging tests and a prostate biopsy to look for signs of cancer.

-If your cancer has spread beyond your prostate, other treatments, such as hormone therapy, may be considered.
+If your cancer has spread beyond your prostate, you may have other treatments, such as hormone therapy, radiation or chemotherapy.

 © 2023 Mayo Foundation for Medical Education and Research.
 All rights reserved.
 Terms of Use